-Data Lake Acceleration
+Data Lake Acceleration with AnalyticsXtreme

 AnalyticsXtreme is a data lake accelerator that operationalizes your data lake for real-time analytics, which can run simultaneously on both real-time, mutable streaming data and on historical data that is stored on data lakes based on Hadoop, Amazon S3 or Azure Blob Storage, without exposing a separate data load procedure or data duplication.
 Moving from on-premise to the cloud, or changing technology stacks for example from Cloudera to Amazon S3, is seamless to machine learning applications; increasing flexibility while reducing development and maintenance.

 With AnalyticsXtreme, your data is available for immediate searching, queries, and running analytics; there is a single logical view for hot, warm and cold data.
 The hot data resides on InsightEdge's in-memory data grid, while cold (historical) data can be stored on any big-data platform such as HDFS or Amazon S3.
 Additionally, the hot data is mutable, supporting real-time updates.
 The data becomes immutable when it is stored on the external big data platform.